 Buying property in the Var

-The Var is where Provence meets the Côte d’Azur.
+The Var is a department in Provence-Alpes-Côte d’Azur, found where Provence meets the Côte d’Azur.

-It’s a department in the Provence-Alpes-Côte d’Azur (PACA) region in southeastern France and includes a long section of Mediterranean coast including the glamorous resort of St Tropez.
+Located in southeastern France, the Var has a long stretch of Mediterranean coast including the glamorous resort of St Tropez.
 Its major city is Toulon, which has a large naval base.

 Var is a beautiful part of the world, where the mountains meet the Mediterranean and the sun always seems to be shining.